freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ## Notes based on Ben Callahan’s insights

-Maturity stages:
+### Maturity stages

 1. Building version one — Foundational work
 2. Growing adoption — Have people using it
 3. Surviving the teenage years — Discovering real-world problems to solve
 4. Evolving a healthy product — Sustainability

+### Origin

-Ben describes two different point of views in terms of scaling a design system:
+Ben describes two different points of views in terms of scaling a design system:

 - One that comes as a leadership initiative (Top down)
 - One that comes from design necessity (Grassroots)